Gaza carnage spreads anger across Mideast, alarming US allies and threatening to widen conflict

 Saudi Arabia had asked for a U.S. defense pact and aid in establishing a civilian nuclear program, as well as a substantial concession to the Palestinians that the Saudis have yet to publicly spell out.

 “The Arab peoples won’t accept such a move.
-Even the rulers wouldn’t benefit from such ties at this time,” he said.
-“The war on Gaza has revived the Palestinian cause.”
+Even the rulers wouldn’t benefit from such ties at this time.”

 Krauss reported from Jerusalem.
-Associated Press writer Kareem Chehayeb in Beirut contributed to this report.
+Associated Press writers Kareem Chehayeb in Beirut and Amy Teibel in Jerusalem contributed to this report.